Pinetown Boys' High School Recollections (1985 - 1988)

 on Annual Speech Day, November 3, 1988

-Even after all these years, I still have dreams of not having my homework done in time, forgetting my tie or blazer, or not having studied for an exam.
-I can still visualize the whole school grounds (and thanks to a friend of mine who sent me newer pictures), not much has changed after so many years.
+Even after all these years, I still have dreams of not having my homework done in time, forgetting my tie or blazer, or not having studied for an exam...even a few where PBHS has suddenly become coed, and I'm completely bewildered and apprehensive with girls present.
+I can still visualize the whole school grounds (and thanks to a friend of mine who sent me newer pictures), not that much has changed after more than 25 years.